-Animal Control answers calls regarding estray livestock, dangerous dogs, and persons been bitten by any animal.
+Animal Control answers calls regarding estray livestock, dangerous dogs, and persons bitten by any animal.
 Animal Control also assists the Patrol Division and other divisions within the Lubbock Sheriff’s Office as needed.
-These deputies have the ability to serve on special teams including the Tactical Operations Unit and Honor Guard.
+These deputies can serve on special teams, including the Tactical Operations Unit and Honor Guard.
 Animal Control Deputies attend a Basic and Advanced Animal Control Course.
-In addition to their academy training the Animal Control Deputies are required to attend in-service training to keep current on changing laws and Texas Commission on Law Enforcement (TCOLE) required training.
+In addition to their academy training, Animal Control Deputies are required to attend in-service training to keep current on changing laws and Texas Commission on Law Enforcement (TCOLE) required training.

 Animal Bites

-When an animal bite occurs, the animal is located and placed on a quarantine status for ten days, to observe for signs of rabies.
-This can be a home quarantine or an off site quarantine, depending on the circumstances of the event.
-Lubbock County does not have a leash law, therefore stray dogs are not picked up unless they have been previously labelled a dangerous dog through the Texas Health and Safety Code Section 822.0421.
+When an animal bite occurs, the animal is located and placed in quarantine status for ten days to observe for signs of rabies.
+This can be a home quarantine or an off-site quarantine, depending on the circumstances of the event.
+Lubbock County does not have a leash law; therefore, stray dogs are not picked up unless they have been previously labeled as a dangerous dog under the Texas Health and Safety Code Section 822.0421.